algoplexity/algoplexity/README.md

 ## 🗺️ The 10-Year Roadmap (2023–2033)

-We are executing a **"Reduction-Synthesis"** cycle: zooming in from the macro-swarm to the atomic unit of cognition (The Agent), then zooming out to model the distributed network (The Market/Society).
+We are executing a **"Reduction-Synthesis"** cycle: zooming in from the macro-swarm to the atomic unit of cognition (The Agent) to solve the problem of Perception, before zooming out to model the distributed network (The Society).

 | Horizon | Focus | Cognitive Scale | Dimensionality | The Scientific Goal | Artifact |
 | :--- | :--- | :--- | :--- | :--- | :--- |